Table of Contents

 They’ll call it an “unavoidable accident.”

 Litigating an I-70 pileup means you need more than a car accident lawyer.
 You need a forensic investigator ready to sue multiple drivers, powerful trucking companies, and, when necessary, the State of Colorado.
-As a multi-car pileup lawyer specializing in I-70 Colorado crashes, my firm’s job is to deconstruct that chain reaction with surgical precision.
-We don’t just see one big wreck.
-We see every individual failure—and we hold every single negligent party accountable.
+As a multi-car pileup lawyer specializing in I-70 Colorado crashes, a firm's job is to deconstruct that chain reaction with surgical precision.
+Rather than viewing one catastrophic wreck, sophisticated representation identifies every individual failure and holds every negligent party accountable.
+Colorado's modified comparative negligence rule (C.R.S. § 13-21-111) allows recovery even when a plaintiff bears some fault—provided they're not more than 50% responsible.
+Non-economic damages, including pain and suffering, are capped at $1,500,000 as of 2025.
+Time matters critically: Colorado's three-year statute of limitations (C.R.S. § 13-80-101) begins at injury.
+That window closes fast in complex pileup cases where evidence preservation and witness statements become invaluable.
+Experienced representation ensures no liable party escapes accountability and that every avenue for maximum compensation is pursued.

 We unscramble the chaos they try to hide behind.